Efficient Quantum Circuits based on the Quantum Natural Gradient: Results

-The top-right, bottom-left and the bottom-right panels show the behavior of the overlap to the target~$O_N(l)$, the expectation value of the Hamiltonian~$E_N(l)$, and the half-chain entanglement entropy~$S_N(l)$ respectively as a function of the layer index~$l$.
-In these three plots, the~$N = L/2$.
-The behavior of~$O_N(l)$,~$E_N(l)$, and~$S_N(l)$ are non-monotonic with the non-monotonicity being more severe for larger system-sizes.
-This is likely a consequence of the fact that the energy levels of a critical chain are split~(to leading order) as~$1/L$.
+The bottom panels show the behavior of the overlap to the target~$O_N(l)$ and the expectation value of the Hamiltonian~$E_N(l)$ respectively as a function of the layer index~$l$.
+These two plots show the behavior of the two aforementioned quantities as the system evolves through the different layers of the optimized circuit obtained with~$N = N_c = L/2$.
+The behavior of~$O_N(l)$ and~$E_N(l)$ are non-monotonic with the non-monotonicity being more severe for larger system-sizes.
+Intuitively, this can be viewed as a consequence of the fact that the energy levels of a critical chain are split~(to leading order) as~$1/L$.
 With increasing system-size, the QNG-optimization scheme, which maximizes the overlap to the target state, has a tougher job finding the optimal next iteration step since there are many nearby states.
 A related phenomenon occurs while searching for a gapped ground state, see Sec.~\ref{sec:Ising_h}.
 The non-monotonicity of the overlap explains why the number of layers being required to attain desired fidelity scales proportional to~$L$.
 The quantum circuit evolves the product state with a time-dependent inhomogeneous quench Hamiltonian.
-In contrast to the linear growth of~$S_N(l)$ between two parts of the system saturating to an extensive value~\cite{Calabrese2005, Calabrese2020}, the same grows at first to an extensive value before diminishing to~$S_N(l)\propto\ln L$ for the critical Ising ground state.
-The values of~$E_N(l = N)$ and~$S_N(l=N)$~(in circles) are compared with the results obtained using DMRG~(crosses).
+We also noticed that in contrast to the linear growth of entanglement entropy between two parts of the system saturating to an extensive value~($\propto L$)~\cite{Calabrese2005, Calabrese2020}, the same grows at first to an extensive value before diminishing to the a logarithmic dependence~($\propto\ln L$) that is characteristic of the critical Ising ground state.

 Fig.~\ref{fig:TFI_exc} shows the results for the seven lowest excited states for the critical Ising chain.
 Three of the seven are in the~$Q = +1$ sector, while the remaining are in the~$Q = -1$ sector.
 By choosing the initial state to be in the suitable symmetry sector, the target states were realized.
 This is because the relevant symmetry is conserved throughout the quantum circuit evolution.
 Note that the excited states have higher entropy than the ground state~\cite{Alcaraz2011} and in general, require circuits which are deeper than the one realizing the ground state.
 For~$L = 12$, this is noticeable for the excited states in the Q = -1 sector~[indexed by $i = 2,3$, Fig.~\ref{fig:TFI_exc}~(right panel)].